bondy-io/bondy_docs/docs/reference/configuration/security.md

 ::: warning
 We strongly recommend disabling anonymous for production use or at least restrict the network locations from which an anonymous connection can be established.
 See [Source](/reference/wamp_api/source) API documentation reference.

+Notice that disabling the anonymous disables the `anonymous` authentication method as an option for Authentication and Authorization.
 :::

 @[config](security.automatically_create_realms,on|off,off,v0.8.8)